kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 Other:

+### (LDL) Cholesterol Low Density Lipoprotein Test Types

-### LDL, Calculated, Fasting (Low density lipoprotein cholesterol, calculated, patient was fasting)
+1. LDL\_CLC\_F, Calculated, Fasting (Low density lipoprotein cholesterol, calculated, patient was fasting)

     Common Name: LDL
     Long Name: Cholesterol Low Density Lipoprotein Calculated Fasting Test Type: LDL\_CLC\_F
     Panels: LIPID PROFILE
     Equivalent Tests: Whole blood LDL
     Not Equivalent Tests: Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL

     -   high density lipoprotein cholesterol, any apolipoproteins

     Indications: LDL cholesterol is used to predict the risk of developing atherosclerosis heart disease.
 It is sometimes referred to as "bad cholesterol."
 Of all the forms of cholesterol in the blood, the LDL cholesterol is considered the most important in determining risk of heart disease.
     LDL cholesterol is the primary target of cholesterol-lowering treatment.
 Since treatment decisions are often based on LDL values, this test may be used to monitor levels after the start of diet or exercise programs or to determine whether or not prescribing one of the lipid-lowering drugs would be useful.
     Description: LDL = total cholesterol level - HDL - [triglyceride level ÷ 5].
 Calculation is invalid
     when triglycerides are >400mg/dL
     Related Tests: Lipid Profile, Triglycerides, Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL - high density lipoprotein cholesterol, any apolipoproteins Approximate Reference Range (Each site will have slight variations): less than 130mg/dL
     Comments: Calculated LDL reflects an indirect method of testing.
 Chemicals are added to the serum/plasma and selected fractions are precipitated out of the sample and the test is performed on the remaining supernatant.
 The preferred specimen is fasting.
 Calculated LDL is not accurate on specimens that have triglycerides levels exceeding 400.
     Test Method Variance:
     Other:

-### LDL, Calculated, Random (Low density lipoprotein cholesterol, calculated
+2. LDL\_CLC\_NS, Calculated, Random (Low density lipoprotein cholesterol, calculated

     measure, not known if patient was fasting)
     Common Name: LDL
     Long Name: Cholesterol Low Density Lipoprotein Calculated - fasting not specified Test Type: LDL\_CLC\_NS
     Panels: LIPID PROFILE
     Equivalent Tests: Whole blood LDL
     Not Equivalent Tests: Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL

     -   high density lipoprotein cholesterol, any apolipoproteins

     Indications: LDL cholesterol is used to predict the risk of developing atherosclerosis heart disease.
 It is sometimes referred to as "bad cholesterol."
 Of all the forms of cholesterol in the blood, the LDL cholesterol is considered the most important form in determining risk of heart disease.
 LDL cholesterol is the primary target of cholesterol-lowering treatment.
 Since treatment decisions are often based on LDL values, this test may be used to monitor levels after the start of diet or exercise programs or to determine whether or not prescribing one of the lipid-lowering drugs would be useful.
     Description: LDL = total cholesterol level - HDL - [triglyceride level ÷ 5].
 Calculation is invalid
     when triglycerides are >400mg/dL
     Related Tests: Lipid Profile, Triglycerides, Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL - high density lipoprotein cholesterol, any apolipoproteins Approximate Reference Range (Each site will have slight variations): < 130mg/dL
     Comments: Calculated LDL reflects an indirect method of testing.
 Chemicals are added to the serum/plasma and selected fractions are precipitated out of the sample and the test is performed on the remaining supernatant.
 The preferred specimen is fasting.
 Whether “fasting” is indicated with the lab result determines if it is categorized as fasting or fasting status unknown.
     Calculated LDL is not accurate on specimens that have triglycerides levels exceeding 400.
     Test Method Variance:
     Other:

-### LDL Direct (Low density lipoprotein cholesterol, direct measure, fasting status
+3. LDL\_DIRECT (Low density lipoprotein cholesterol, direct measure, fasting status

     not a consideration)
     Common Name: LDL, direct
     Long Name: Cholesterol Low Density Lipoprotein Direct Test Type: LDL\_DIRECT
     Panels: LIPID PROFILE
     Equivalent Tests: whole blood LDL
     Not Equivalent Tests: Total Cholesterol, VLDL - very low density liprotein cholesterol, HDL - high density lipoprotein cholesterol, any apolipoproteins (especially B)
     Indications: LDL cholesterol is used to predict the risk of developing atherosclerosis heart disease.
 It is sometimes referred to as "bad cholesterol."
 Of all the forms of cholesterol in the blood, the LDL cholesterol is considered the most important form in determining risk of heart disease.
 LDL cholesterol is the primary target of cholesterol-lowering treatment.
 Since treatment decisions are often based on LDL values, this test may be used to monitor levels after the start of diet or exercise programs or to determine whether or not prescribing one of the lipid-lowering drugs would be useful.
     Description: Direct measure LDL are run directly on neat serum or plasma.
 Direct measurements of LDL are not interfered with by elevated triglycerides.
     Related Tests: Lipid Profile, Triglycerides, Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL - high density lipoprotein cholesterol, any apolipoproteins Approximate Reference Range (Each site will have slight variations): < 130mg/dL
     Comments: The direct method reflects the reagent system for testing.
 In contrast to calculated (indirectly measured) lipoproteins, direct methods can be reported for specimens that have triglyceride concentrations greater than 400.
     Test Method Variance:
     Other:

-### LDL Method not Indicated (Low density lipoprotein cholesterol, not known
+4. LDL\_NS Method not Indicated (Low density lipoprotein cholesterol, not known

     whether calculated or direct, fasting status not considered) Common Name: LDL
     Long Name: Cholesterol Low Density Lipoprotein Not Specified – can not determine if calculated or direct
     Test Type: LDL\_NS
     Panels: LIPID PROFILE
     Equivalent Tests: whole blood LDL
     Not Equivalent Tests: Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL

     -   high density lipoprotein cholesterol

     Indications: LDL cholesterol is used to predict the risk of developing atherosclerosis heart disease.
 It is sometimes referred to as "bad cholesterol."
 Of all the forms of cholesterol in the blood, the LDL cholesterol is considered the most important form in determining risk of heart disease.
 LDL cholesterol is the primary target of cholesterol-lowering treatment.
 Since treatment decisions are often based on LDL values, this test may be used to monitor levels after the start of diet or exercise programs or to determine whether or not prescribing one of the lipid-lowering drugs would be useful.
     Description: LDL = total cholesterol level - HDL - [triglyceride level ÷ 5].
 Calculation is invalid
     when triglycerides are >400mg/dL
     Related Tests: Lipid Profile, Triglycerides, Total Cholesterol, VLDL - very low density lipoprotein cholesterol, HDL - high density lipoprotein cholesterol, any apolipoproteins Approximate Reference Range (Each site will have slight variations): < 130mg/dL
     Comments: Use this test type only for those LDL test results where you cannot determine with the method was calculated or direct.
     Test Method Variance:
     Other:

+### LIPASE (Lipase)

+***NEEDS TO BE UPDATED***

-### Magnesium
+### MAGNESIUM (Magnesium)

 Common Name: Serum Magnesium, Mg++
 Long Name: Magnesium, total in blood/serum